gammasoft71/xtd/docs/xtd_explanations.md

  - RUN_TEST : which executes the unit tests
  - ...

-It is thus necessary to modify the rights of permission of "c:\C:\Program Files (x86)\xtd" so that the user can install the project.
+It is thus necessary to modify the rights of permission of "C:\Program Files\xtd" so that the user can install the project.

 ### Specific CMake commands